aws-samples/serverless-patterns/s3-lambda-comprehend-cdk-python/README.md

 ### Development Environment
 **Cloud 9**

-This code for this pattern is executed in AWS Cloud9 environment.
+This demonstration for this pattern is executed in an AWS Cloud9 environment.
 The EC2 instance used is m5.large (8 GiB RAM + 2 vCPU).

 ### AWS setup
 **Region**